Most people take bladder control for granted — until the unintended loss of urine interrupts the ability to carry on an ordinary social and work life.

 - Don't smoke.
 Smoking threatens your health in many ways.
 It also doubles the likelihood that a woman will develop stress incontinence.
 Nicotine has also been linked to urge incontinence.

 - Stay active.
 In the Nurses' Health Study, middle-aged women who were most physically active were least likely to develop incontinence.

 - Minimize bladder irritants.
 Caffeine and alcohol have been linked to urge incontinence (the feeling you need to urinate even when the bladder isn't full).
 Carbonated drinks, the artificial sweetener aspartame (NutraSweet), spicy foods, and citrus fruits and juices cause urge incontinence in some people.

 - Don't strain with bowel movements.
 This can weaken the pelvic floor muscles.
 If your stools are frequently hard or take considerable effort to pass, talk with your doctor.
-In a study involving people ages 65 and older, treating constipation improved a variety of urinary symptoms, including frequency, urgency, and burning.
+In a study involving people ages 65 and older, treating constipation also improved other urinary symptoms, including frequency and urgency.
 Increasing the fiber in your diet and drinking enough fluid can help prevent constipation.

 Treatments for urinary incontinence are more effective and less invasive than ever.
 If you have problems with the unintentional loss of urine, don't suffer in silence.
 Talk with your doctor.

 As a service to our readers, Harvard Health Publishing provides access to our library of archived content.
 Please note the date of last review or update on all articles.
 No content on this site, regardless of date, should ever be used as a substitute for direct medical advice from your doctor or other qualified clinician.